antuelle78/deploy-awx-k3s-ubuntu/README.md

 Admin password
 ----------------

-SSH into the host and run:
+The last task displays the admin password or SSH into the host and run:

 ```
 kubectl get secret awx-admin-password -o go-template='{{range $k,$v := .data}}{{printf "%s: " $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{"\n"}}{{end}}'